counter2015/LeetCodeScala/src/main/scala/algorithms/solutions/ZigZagConversion.md

 For **Example 2 **
 res = Array( "PIN", "ALSIG", "YAHR", "PI"), then the answer is easy to get by using `mkString` to contact the element of `Array[String]`

+Be careful for the edge situation when numRows == 1, T = 0.

+This solution cost time O(n).

 ## Run Time Info

 \- | \-